zippyy/wedding-website/content/section/gifts.md

 <br>
 <br>

-If you would like to do this, we've set up an online 'pot' which can be found here: [Collection Pot](https://victoriano-bennett-wedding.cheddarup.com)
+If you would like to give cash, we've set up an online 'pot' which can be found here: [Collection Pot](https://victoriano-bennett-wedding.cheddarup.com) Or you may use Venmo here: [Bennett Venmo](https://venmo.com/u/zippyy)